Lookfar-Backstrap/backstrap/README.md

    ]
 }
 ```
 As you can see, there is an object for each user role with a name, title, and description.
-You can ignore the pattern_matches field as it is used by the web console to do some fuzzy matching.
 The actual specification of permissions takes place in the "areas" array.
 Each area to which a user role has some permissions should appear as an object with properties `name` and `permission`.
 If you are granting permission to an entire area, you can just fill out the object like this:
 ```
 {
   "name": "newArea",